Community action in a London neighbourhood

 We are still finding new venues for the exhibition (as well as gradually developing an associated guided walk)!
 Current or upcoming places include:

-- A tour of selected Southwark leisure centres starting with The Castle Centre for October and into November 2 St Gabriel Walk, London SE1 6FG.
+- A tour of selected Southwark leisure centres has started with The Castle Centre for October and into November 2 St Gabriel Walk, London SE1 6FG.

 The online version is available for a virtual visit at any time.